 VISITOR INFORMATION & ASSISTANCE: The CVB welcome center at 128 Broadway reopens to walk-in traffic on July 1.
 Please feel free to contact us by phone at 1.800.PADUCAH, email at firstname.lastname@example.org or via the @PaducahCreativeCity social media channels.
 Call ahead or upon arrival to arrange curbside pick-up of visitor information for leisure travelers or wedding/reunion planning!
 Visitor Information & Assistance Available: Monday-Friday, 9 AM-5 PM.

 Healthy Practices for Prevention of Coronavirus

 The public is strongly encouraged to adopt the CDC's social distancing recommendations for the prevention of coronavirus to limit potential exposure and spread.
 Please be aware of the latest travel advisories from the CDC and U.S. State Department: cdc.gov/travel

 With the situation evolving rapidly, follow official updates and guidance from the recognized authorities:

 If you think you need medical care, please contact your healthcare provider or call the Kentucky state hotline, 1.800.722.5725.
 If you are sick and feel you have an emergency, Paducah-McCracken County is served by Baptist Health - Paducah and Lourdes Mercy Health.

 As the health and safety of residents and visitors is the Paducah CVB’s top priority, local hospitality partners are encouraged to stay informed with the latest industry resources:

-This page was last updated on April 8, 2020.
+This page was last updated on September 10, 2020.
 The Paducah Convention & Visitors Bureau will continue to update local information and resources on Paducah.travel.
-If you have questions or represent a local business that is offering a special promotion, please let us know by emailing email@example.com.
+If you have questions, please let us know by emailing email@example.com.